NERSC/sc23-dl-tutorial/README.md

     * Calling `backward()` on the loss value to backpropagate gradients.
 Note the use of the `grad_scaler` will be explained below when enabling mixed precision.
     * Applying the model to the validation dataset and logging training and validation metrics to visualize in TensorBoard (see if you can find where we construct the TensorBoard `SummaryWriter` and where our specific metrics are logged via the `add_scalar` call).

-Besides the `train.py` script, we have a slightly more complex [`train_graph.py`](train_graph.py) script, which implements the same functionality with added capability for using the CUDA Graphs APIs introduced in PyTorch 1.10.
-This topic will be covered in the [Single GPU performance profiling and optimization](#Single-GPU-performance-profiling-and-optimization) section.

 More info on the model and data can be found in the [slides](https://drive.google.com/drive/folders/1wN1bCjHk2iocI6nowuzSugQopAwetCjR?usp=drive_link).
 If you are experimenting with this repository after the tutorial date, you can download the data from here: https://portal.nersc.gov/project/dasrepo/pharring/sc23_data.
 Note that you will have to adjust the data path in `submit_pm.sh` to point yor personal copy after downloading.